Consensys/secureum-diligence-bootcamp/day1/example2_totalSupply/README.md

 ```

 Unlike the `if_succeeds` annotation, `#invariant` can only be applied in a
 docstring above a contract.
-It is checked on all public/external function of
+It is checked on all public/external functions of
 this contract, and all inheriting contracts (and in several other places).

 The `unchecked_sum` keyword is a builtin Scribble aggregator that computes the